Softoft/open-ticket-ai/docs/original_source/guide/otobo-znuny-otrs-integration.md

+---
+description: Learn how to integrate Python applications with OTOBO, Znuny, and OTRS using our asynchronous client library.
+This guide provides step-by-step instructions and code examples for managing helpdesk tickets via the REST API, including creating, searching, updating, and retrieving ticket history.
+---
 # OTOBO Znuny OTRS Integration Guide

 For the Integration into OTOBO, Znuny or OTRS, we are using our otobo python client library